 |Suitability for Design||Very Suitable||Slightly Suitable||Not Very Suitable|

 Soft story retrofits can usually incorporate any combination of the above-mentioned Lateral Force Resisting Structures.
 These retrofits can be expensive and, for some larger buildings, can cost upwards of $100,000.
 While the upfront cost can be daunting, retrofits can help save on more expensive damages due to seismic events, and needless to say, be lifesaving.
 In some places across the state of California, buildings need to be assessed for their structural integrity.
 In the case of apparent structural weaknesses, building owners are urged to make the necessary changes or incorporate a retrofit.
 In the event building owners decide not to, clear warnings must be given to guests and/or tenants, indicating that the building is likely unsafe during an earthquake.
 In other areas, fines and tariffs encourage owners to have a retrofit done for buildings constructed after 1978.
 You can find out more about this ordinance here.

 A soft story retrofit can be a lifesaving, and in the long term, a cost-effective way to protect your building, your tenants, and yourself from the dangers of unexpected seismic activity as well as municipal scrutiny.
 Have your building assessed for structural resilience and, if you find that you may require a soft story retrofit done, get in touch with Design Everest.
 Call us at 877-704-5687 to get a free consultation and learn more about soft story retrofits, and we can have the experts on our team help protect your building.

--Anne R, past client with a seismic retrofit project
+Overall a very streamline and pleasant experience.
+I love the communication. -Anne R, past client with a seismic retrofit project